 - You seek to store data on several sites to ensure its safety in case of a disaster.

-- Copy new backup files as soon as these files are created, as described in Copying Backups to Capacity Tier.
+- Copy new backup files as soon as these files are created, as described in section Copying Backups to Capacity Tier.

 - S3-compatible object storage repository